pcpmartins/video-quality-assessment/README.md

 #### Color ratio

-Color moments are great as a measure to judge similarity between images or videos, but it's a concept hard to be directly interpreted by a human user, instead we devised a better feature for human interaction based on the color average given by the first moment, the color ratio.
+Color moments are great as a measure to judge similarity between images or videos, but it's a concept hard to be directly interpreted by a human user, instead we devised a better feature for human interaction based on the color average, the color ratio.
 For a human is much easier to understand and use this concept.

 #### Luminance